MicrosoftDocs/microsoft-salescopilot-docs/articles/configure-meeting-agent.md

 4. Select **Save**.

 If you want to turn off auto recording for sales meetings, follow the same steps and select **Off** in step 3.

+Here's a video that provides an overview of enabling auto recording for sales meetings:

+> [!VIDEO 8ca8b57a-3714-4918-b544-c70613e2be98]

 ## Configure daily summary of meetings